 - If you save $5,000 for college, it can save you thousands of dollars in interest payments on student loans you might otherwise have to take out and pay back after college.

-- If you save $5,000 by the time your child is five years old, it may be worth over $12,000 when he/she goes to college.
+- If you save $5,000 by the time your child is five years old, it may be worth over $12,000 when they go to college.

-So, how do you save money on an already tight budget?
-Here are some simple ways your family can save money:
+So how do you save money on an already tight budget?
+Here are some simple ways your family can start.

 Eat at home

-The single biggest thing you can do to save money is to stop eating out.
+The biggest thing you can do to save money as a family is to stop eating out at restaurants.
 Even if you aren’t Betty Crocker, cooking delicious, healthy meals at home has been made easy by sites like Epicurious and chefs like Rachael Ray.
-If you eat out three times per week, you can save almost $6,000 in one year by eating at home!
+If you usually eat out three times per week, you can save an average of $6,000 in one year by eating at home instead!